 Did you think the writing was over?

-At this point, you’ll have launched a product (only an MVP).
-But you’ll still be building your audience (sorry, it doesn’t end) and iterating your product (that never ends either).
+At this point, you’ll have launched a product (probably an MVP).
+But you’ll still be building your audience (sorry, that never ends) and iterating your product (never ends either).

 Only now, you won’t have any money left to do it!

-Hopefully you began pitching, selling and looking for other means of income generation before product launch.
+Hopefully you began pitching, selling and looking for other means of generating income before product launch.
 Hopefully you will have articulated your USP and tried at least one of these:

 - Written more funding bids